Safety, health

 Road safety

-In Malaysia, left-hand traffic.
-Do not forget to look in the opposite direction when crossing the road, not to the left, as we have, but to the right.
-Be vigilant when crossing the road even at a green light.
+Malaysia has left-hand traffic.
+When crossing the road, remember to look in the opposite direction, not left as we do, but right.
+Be vigilant when crossing the road even on a green light.

-If you plan to rent a car or motorcycle, then first look at the movement.
-According to drivers from Russia, driving on the roads in Malaysia is more comfortable than at home, but most likely they speak so about resort places, where usually traffic on the road is not dense.
+If you plan to rent a car or motorcycle, first observe the traffic.
+According to drivers from Russia, driving on Malaysian roads is more comfortable than at home, but they are probably referring to resort areas where traffic is usually not heavy.

-If you decide to rent a transport in KL or in George Town on Penang, then think about it three times.
-You can't say that the traffic in KL or Georgetown is crazy, but that it is chaotic and unfamiliar to us is for sure.
+If you decide to rent a vehicle in KL or George Town on Penang, think twice.
+It's not that the traffic in KL or George Town is crazy, but it is chaotic and unfamiliar to us for sure.

-In general, all road traffic in Malaysia is characterized by calm and slow speed, no one drives.
-According to our observations, perhaps subjective, no one is trying to immediately reduce the distance formed ahead to an emergency-dangerous distance to the car in front, as Russian drivers usually do.
-Even where it is not necessary, drivers will pass you just to avoid an accident, and will expect the same from you.
-Tourists driving or riding a motorcycle are treated with understanding.
-If you adapt to this movement, overcome the desire to "drive" with the wind, learn to calmly miss everyone, then you will not have any problems.
+In general, traffic in Malaysia is characterized by calmness and slow speed; no one speeds.
+According to our observations, possibly subjective, no one tries to immediately close the distance ahead to a dangerously close gap to the car in front, as Russian drivers usually do.
+Even where it's not necessary, drivers will let you pass just to avoid an accident and will expect the same from you.
+They are understanding towards tourists behind the wheel or on a motorcycle.
+If you get used to this kind of traffic, overcome the desire to 'speed' with the breeze, learn to calmly let everyone pass, then you won't have any problems.

-By the way, there are very few priority signs on the roads of Malaysia, and apparently in most cases drivers are guided by the "left hand" rule, i.e. they miss everyone on the left.
-Still, not all local drivers consider it necessary to include "turn signals", but this may be the cost of a simpler and more logical left-hand traffic.
+By the way, there are very few priority signs on Malaysian roads, and apparently, in most cases, drivers follow the 'left-hand rule', i.e., they let everyone from the left pass.
+Also, not all local drivers consider it necessary to use turn signals, but this may be a drawback of the simpler and more logical left-hand traffic.

-To make it easier to change to left-hand traffic, there is a very simple but effective trick: attach a bright landmark to the steering wheel of a motorcycle or the dashboard of a car on the left, for example, bright electrical tape, and always keep this "electrical tape" to the side of the road.
+To make it easier to adjust to left-hand traffic, there is a very simple but effective trick: attach a bright marker, like bright tape, to the left side of the motorcycle handlebar or car dashboard, and always keep that 'tape' close to the curb.

-As for the driver's license, they are certainly necessary for renting a car.
-No one will give you a car for rent until you show international rights.
-In Malaysia, it is necessary to have international rights in the form of a book, and not plastic "international standard".
-Motorcycles are simpler: you can take a low-power motorcycle or scooter without a license, although in theory they certainly should be.
-In most resort places, there is practically no police, and if there is, then they do not stop tourists without urgent need.
-Most importantly, wear a helmet and clearly do not violate the rules.
-The author of the site had experience renting a motorcycle with old-style Russian rights in 2011.
-The tenant carefully studied the Russian inscriptions on the rights, saw the figure 3500 (meaning Category B and 3500 kilograms) and was satisfied, saying only that it was not necessary to show these rights to the police.
+As for driver's licenses, they are certainly necessary for renting a car.
+No one will rent you a car without an International Driving Permit (IDP).
+In Malaysia, you need to have an IDP in the form of a booklet, not a plastic 'international' one.
+It's simpler with motorcycles: you can rent a low-power motorcycle or scooter without a license, although in theory, you should have one.
+In most resort areas, there is practically no police, and even if there are, they don't stop tourists without an urgent need.
+The most important thing is to wear a helmet and not obviously break the rules.

 Health

-Malaysia has a very high level of health care.
-Most resort areas and towns have public and private hospitals.
-If necessary, you can buy any modern medicines in pharmacies.
-Unlike other Southeast Asian countries, you can drink tap water in large cities, but we recommend buying bottled water or boiling tap water.
-It is also not recommended to drink drinks with ice of dubious origin.
-For the preparation of ice, even in serious institutions can not use clean water.
+Malaysia has a very high level of healthcare.
+In most resort areas and populated places, there are public and private hospitals.
+If necessary, you can buy any modern medicines at pharmacies.
+Unlike other Southeast Asian countries, tap water in big cities is drinkable, but we recommend buying bottled water or boiling tap water.
+It is also not recommended to drink drinks with ice of questionable origin.
+Even serious establishments may use non-purified water to make ice.

 There are no mandatory vaccinations for entry into the country at the time of writing.
-If you are traveling from South America or areas adjacent to the Sahara desert, you may be required to have a certificate of vaccination against yellow fever.
-Recommended vaccinations: tetanus, typhoid, cholera, hepatitis A, B and malaria.
+If you are arriving from South America or areas adjacent to the Sahara Desert, you may be required to present a yellow fever vaccination certificate.
+Recommended vaccinations: tetanus, typhoid, cholera, hepatitis A, B, and malaria.

-As in any hot countries, such ailments as heat stroke and sunburn remain relevant.
-Here the recommendations are quite simple: drink more fluids, do not overwork and do not overheat, protect yourself from the sun, Read More for protection and treatment of heat stroke and sunburn, read here.
+As in any hot country, ailments such as heatstroke and sunburn remain relevant.
+The recommendations here are quite simple: drink plenty of fluids, don't overexert or overheat, protect yourself from the sun.
+Read more about protection and treatment of heatstroke and sunburns here.

-As for food, in Malaysia, great attention is paid to food hygiene, so you can buy food from street vendors almost without fear for its freshness and quality.
-But Malaysian Cuisine is very spicy, so you are not immune from indigestion even in the most sterile restaurants.
-Be sure to bring medicines for gastrointestinal disorders.
-Be sure to wash your hands with soap and water before eating.
+Regarding food, Malaysia pays great attention to food hygiene, so you can buy food from street vendors almost without worrying about its freshness and quality.
+But Malaysian cuisine is very spicy, so you are not immune to stomach upsets even in the most sterile restaurants.
+Be sure to bring medication for gastrointestinal disorders.
+You must wash your hands with soap before eating.

 Insurance

-Even if you're in great shape and healthy, insurance won't hurt, especially if you're going on a trip on your own and for the long haul.
+Even if you are in great shape and healthy, insurance won't hurt, especially if you are traveling independently and for a long period.

 There are a huge number of companies and a wide variety of types of insurance.
-You can insure directly from home, via the Internet, by paying for insurance with a plastic card.
+You can get insurance right from home, over the Internet, paying for the policy with a plastic card.

-Some policies do not cover the consequences of extreme sports, such as diving, motorcycle riding, etc. some policies require you to pay for treatment on the spot, and receive compensation at home.
-Others, on the contrary, will provide you with free access to medical care on the spot.
-There are a lot of different subtleties in insurance, and if you decide to insure your stay, find out all the conditions and carefully study all the terms that are offered in the contract.
+Some policies do not cover the consequences of engaging in extreme sports, such as diving, riding a motorcycle, etc. Some policies require you to pay for treatment on the spot and receive compensation at home.
+Others, on the contrary, will provide you with free medical care on the spot.
+There are many different subtleties in insurance, and if you decide to insure your stay, find out all the conditions and carefully study all the terms offered in the contract.

 Rules of conduct and useful tips to avoid trouble

-By and large, no special rules of behavior from foreigners, especially from tourists, are not required or expected in Malaysia.
-You can behave here in the same way as at home, of course, if you know how to behave culturally at home.
-However, there are some rules, the observance of which is, if not mandatory, then at least desirable:
+By and large, no special rules of conduct are required or expected from foreigners, especially tourists, in Malaysia.
+You can behave here exactly the same way as at home, of course, if you know how to behave culturally at home.
+However, there are some rules that are at least desirable to follow, if not mandatory:

-• Going topless or without clothes is not recommended, especially outside of tourist areas or beaches.
+• Going topless or without clothes is not recommended, especially outside tourist zones or beaches.

-• If you, as a guest in Malaysia, are offered drinks, it will be extremely rude to refuse.
+• If you are offered drinks as a guest in Malaysia, refusing would be extremely impolite.

 • It is not customary to greet women with a handshake.

 • Do not use your index finger to point at people or objects.
-Instead, the thumb is used.
+Instead, use your thumb.

-• You can not take food with your left hand and pass anything.
-The left hand in this country is used for hygienic purposes, so passing something with your left hand would be a mortal insult.
+• You cannot take food or hand anything over with your left hand.
+The left hand is used for hygienic purposes in this country, so handing or receiving something with your left hand is considered insulting.

-• The head of a person is considered sacred in Malaysia and can not be touched.
-In no case should you stroke the head of a Malaysian child (you can stroke your own as much as you like).
+• A person's head is considered sacred in Malaysia, and you should not touch it.
+Under no circumstances should you pat a Malaysian child on the head (you can pat your own child as much as you like).

 👍 👎 😄 😁 😞 😠 🌏 💩